rdf-elixir/website/content/grax/schemas.md

 This will add an additional field on the Grax schema struct with the given name.
 The URI of the RDF property will be backed into the Grax schema struct.
 You won't have to deal with the URIs of the RDF properties furthermore.
 It will be automatically used for the mapping from and to RDF.

-The URI can be given in any form the `RDF.IRI.new/1` constructor of RDF.ex can create IRIs from, including IRIs directly (eg. via IRI sigils), strings or terms from a RDF.ex vocabulary namespace.
+The URI can be given in any form the `RDF.IRI.new/1` constructor of RDF.ex can create IRIs from, including IRIs directly (eg. via IRI sigils), strings or terms from an RDF.ex vocabulary namespace.

 ```elixir